pichao314/Consistent-Hashing-and-HRW-Hashing/README.md

 ![alt](result.png)

-We can see that RHW has better load balance compare to CH.
+We can see that HRW has better load balance compare to CH.

 # Appendix